sul-dlss/pre-assembly/README.md

     write to a new progress log file.
 3. Run pre-assembly.

-For projects that do not use a manifest and which have their objects already registered (e.g. like Rumsey):
+For projects that do not use a manifest (e.g. like Rumsey):

 1. Create a new project config YAML file and set the parameter 'accession_items' using either the 'only' or